 Such Shareholders should consult their professional advisers without delay.
-Shareholders should note that tax law and interpretation can change and that, in particular, the levels, basis of and reliefs from taxation may change.
+Shareholders should note that UK tax law and HMRC practice and interpretation thereof can change and that, in particular, the levels, basis of and reliefs from taxation may change.
 Such changes may alter the benefits of investment in the Company.

 Shareholders who are neither resident nor temporarily non-resident in the UK and who do not carry on a trade, profession or vocation through a branch, agency or permanent establishment in the UK with which the Ordinary Shares are connected, will not normally be liable to UK taxation on dividends paid by the Company or on capital gains arising on the sale or other disposal of Ordinary Shares.

-Such Shareholders should consult their own tax advisers concerning their tax liabilities.
+Shareholders